Chartreux

 Coat

 The Chartreux have a soft, thick, and woolly coat that is medium in length.
-This comes in a blue-gray color.
+This comes in a blue-gray color with a single-color pattern.

 Size